 - i) A UIPM TD is a qualified International Judge proposed by the UIPM TC and appointed by the UIPM EB.
 For Category "A" competitions TDs must be members of the TC.
 The UIPM TD is tasked to ensure that all UIPM competitions are run in conformity with the UIPM Rules and agreements.
 The UIPM TD supervises the work of the LOCs and has full control over the technical direction of the UIPM competitions. - ii) It is mandatory that a UIPM TD must not come from the host country.
 Between one and four TDs will be appointed depending on the level and size of the competition.
 For OG 3 TDs and YOG 2 TDs will be appointed.
 For competitions qualifying directly for OG or YOG a minimum of 2 TDs will be appointed. - iii) The costs of travel and per diem, including travel days, of the UIPM TD are borne by UIPM.
-The costs of full board accommodation and local transportation are borne by the Organising Federation/LOC. - iv) Within their overall authority UIPM TDs are tasked in particular: - a) $\,$ to check as soon as possible the terms of the invitation to the relevant competition. - b) to inspect and approve the sites and equipment for the five events. - c) to inspect and approve the transport for participants offered by the LOC. - d) to cooperate with the LOC in the administration of the TM and ensure the latest information concerning competition rules are available. - e) to select horses for the riding event from those proposed by the LOC. - f) to supervise the draw of the horses and the arrangements for checking the clothing and equipment of the participants. - g) to ensure correct management of Jury of Appeal procedures. - h) to check the entries and prepare the groups together with the LOC. - to ensure the accuracy of the results of the competition, which shall be verified by their signature, and promptly send the results, as well as a final report, by email to the UIPM HQ and the Chairman of the TC. - j) to ensure that the LOC promptly sends these results to the UIPM website (www.pentathlon.org).
+The costs of full board accommodation and local transportation are borne by the Organising Federation/LOC. - iv) Within their overall authority UIPM TDs are tasked in particular: - a) to check as soon as possible the terms of the invitation to the relevant competition. - b) to inspect and approve the sites and equipment for the five events. - c) to inspect and approve the transport for participants offered by the LOC. - d) to cooperate with the LOC in the administration of the TM and ensure the latest information concerning competition rules are available. - e) to select horses for the riding event from those proposed by the LOC. - to supervise the draw of the horses and the arrangements for checking the clothing and equipment of the participants. - g) to ensure correct management of Jury of Appeal procedures. - h) to check the entries and prepare the groups together with the LOC. - to ensure the accuracy of the results of the competition, which shall be verified by their signature, and promptly send the results, as well as a final report, by email to the UIPM HQ and the Chairman of the TC. - to ensure that the LOC promptly sends these results to the UIPM website (www.pentathlon.org). - ) In Category "B" or "C" competitions, a UIPM NTO, from the official UIPM Judges list may be appointed instead of a TD by the Chairperson of the UIPM Technical Committee.